anzwdev/al-code-outline/README.md

 * `alOutline.lockRemovedFieldsCaptions`: set to true to lock captions of removed fields when 'Add Table Field Captions' command is run
 * `alOutline.codeCleanupActions`: array of names of actions that will be run by code cleanup commands.
 These actions are available: RemoveWithStatements, AddApplicationAreas, AddToolTips, RefreshToolTips, AddTableFieldCaptions, "LockRemovedFieldCaptions", AddPageFieldCaptions, AddObjectCaptions, FixKeywordsCase, FixIdentifiersCase, ConvertObjectIdsToNames, AddMissingParentheses, AddDataClassifications, RemoveUnusedVariables, SortPermissions, SortPermissionSetList, SortProcedures, SortProperties, SortReportColumns, SortTableFields, SortVariables, RemoveBeginEnd, FormatDocument, TrimTrailingWhitespace
 * `alOutline.doNotReuseToolTipsFromOtherPages`: set to true to disable reusing field tooltips from other pages in the page wizard, 'add multiple fields' page code action and 'add missing tooltips' command
 * `alOutline.reuseToolTipsFromDependencies`: reuse tooltips only defined in these dependencies, if empty, all dependencies will be used.
-Each entry should be defined as "dependency publisher" + "space" + "-" + "space" + "dependency name"
+Each entry should be defined as "dependency publisher" + "space" + "-" + "space" + "dependency name".
+You can also use "*" to use all dependencies.
+This setting is also used by the Code Cleanup commands
+* `alOutline.defaultDataClassification`: default DataClassification value for Code Cleanup commands
+* `alOutline.defaultAddPageFieldCaptionsSettings` default settings for the AddPageFieldCaption command when run by the Code Cleanup, these properties can be set:
+  * `setActionsCaptions`: set action captions
+  * `setActionGroupsCaptions`: set action groups captions
+  * `setGroupsCaptions`: set groups captions
+  * `setPartsCaptions`: set parts captions
+  * `setFieldsCaptions`: set fields captions
+  * `setLabelsCaptions`: set labels captions
+* `alOutline.defaultRemoveUnusedVariablesSettings`: default settings for the RemoveUnusedVariables command when run by the Code Cleanup, these properties can be set:
+  * `removeGlobalVariables`: remove global variables
+  * `removeLocalVariables`: remove local variables
+  * `removeLocalMethodParameters`: remove local methods parameters

 ## Known Issues